 I've had a craving for a very specific kind of gluten-free lemon cookie.
-I'm not looking for soft cakey lemon cookies.
-I don't want snappy shortbread lemon cookies.
-Instead, I fancy moist chewy lemon cookies with crisp edges.
-Like a chewy sugar cookie with an intense lemon burst.
+I'm not looking for lemon crinkle cookies right now, although I love them.
+I want a moist and chewy sugar cookie with an intense lemon burst.

-That's exactly what these cookies advertise: sturdy crisp edges with a soft and fluffy, but intensely chewy center and a punch of lemon.
-Almost like a chocolate chip cookie with bright lemon notes in place of chocolate and molasses.
+That's exactly what these cookies advertise: sturdy crisp edges with a soft, intensely chewy center and a punch of lemon.

 The trio of flours with almond flour, sweet rice flour, and tapioca starch each play a role in giving the cookies this perfect texture.
 Rolling the dough in sugar before baking ensures the crisp crackly edges.